yt11sf/post-download/README.md

 - Chrome compability.
 - Run Python script from client.
 - System privileges for future exe/bash etc.
+- Popup size when firefox not in full screen

 ## Notes
 This extension is for personal use only.